Indian Diet Chart for Fatty Liver: What to Eat for Better Health

 Adapting Regional Indian Cuisines for Fatty Liver

 India's diverse culinary traditions offer unique advantages and challenges for fatty liver management.
-Here's how to adapt regional cuisines:
+Click a region to view tips:

 • Opt for whole wheat roti instead of butter naan